Brand identity: Ways of thinking and doing

 Use, e.g., surveys, interviews, SoMe comments and discussions to monitor your brand to get a sense of how people talk about, think and interact with you.
 This will allow you to implement the needed changes to your brand — whether to correct a mistake or improve the brand identity.

-My main three tips are: test, learn, and optimise.
-First, make sure that you know what sets your brand apart from your competitors and communicate that in a way that builds trust.
-Then, if your product lives up to the hype you create, you'll start to build momentum with customers that believe in your brand.
+My main three tips are to test, learn, and optimise.
+First, make sure you know what sets your brand apart from your competitors and communicate that in a way that builds trust.
+Then, if your product lives up to the hype you create, you'll start to build momentum with customers who believe in your brand.

-To keep learning more about branding and the effect it can have on your customers and prospects, make sure to download our free guide to brand loyalty below, and take a look at our extensive guide to branding your business in the 'Learn' section.
+To learn more about branding and its effect on your customers and prospects, download our free guide to brand loyalty below and look at our extensive guide to branding your business in the 'Learn' section.

 Subscribe to The Onlinification Hub